Tick-Talk/Protocol/Server.md

 * Privelege (either normal or admin)
   * Every user is normal by default
   * A user can *only* be promoted to admin by a local change to ensure security
+  * Admins can execute commands like `KickUser` and broadcast server messages

 # Rooms
-Rooms are a place where any user with an account can connect–and thus are not encrypted.
+Rooms are a place where any user with an account can connect and thus are not encrypted.
 Room names can only be alphanumeric with spaces.
 A server should not initialize any rooms that do not meet the above requirements.

 Room messages are not encrypted and should be stored in a database dedicated to room messaging.